Preparation for Take-Home Assignments

 -

-In the PDF document make sure that you start a new page for every SUBTASK and you write a section title that includes the word “Subtask”, specifying which SUBTASK you are addressing.
-See the examples in the Latex and Word templates provided in the external web page.
+**In the PDF document make sure that you start a new page for every SUBTASK and you write a section title that includes the word “Subtask”, specifying which SUBTASK you are addressing.
+The templates contain an example of how to do this. **

 -